gomate-community/rageval/benchmarks/ASQA/README.md

 # ASQA BENCHMARK

-This benchmark is designing to evaluate the performance of the [ASQA dataset](https://huggingface.co/datasets/din0s/asqa).
+This benchmark is designed to evaluate the performance of the [ASQA dataset](https://huggingface.co/datasets/din0s/asqa).
 For `generate.py`, we followed [FLARE](https://github.com/jzbjyb/FLARE), using `gpt-3.5-turbo-instruct` with no retrieval settings.

 ## Usage

 1. Prepare your model output results in the `output` directory.
 You can just attatch your `answers` to the end of each example in the origin ASQA dataset as what we did in the `dataset.json` file.
 2. Run `run.sh` to start dataset generation.
-The result will saved in `output` directory, named `results.json`.
-And the `result_datasets.json` file is the json dump of dataset with metric scores.
+The result will be saved in `output` directory, named `results.json`.
+And the `result_datasets.json` file is the json dump of the detailed result.

 ### Arguments:

-`--max_num_examples`: How many examples are used in generate answers.
+`--max_num_examples`: The maximum number of examples used in generate answers.

 `--max_new_tokens`: The maximum number of tokens that can be generated for answering questions.